BlueM/Tree/README.md

 ===================
 As `Tree` implements `JsonSerializable`, a tree can be serialized to JSON.
 By default, the resulting JSON represents a flat (non-hierarchical) representation of the tree data, which – once decoded from JSON – can be re-fed into a new `Tree` instance.
 In version before 3.0, you had to subclass the `Tree` and the `Node` class to customize the JSON output.
 Now, serialization is extracted to an external helper class which can be changed both by setting a constructor argument or at runtime just before serialization.
 However, the default serialization result is the same as before, so you won’t notice any change in behavior unless you tweaked JSON serialization.

-To control the JSON, you can either pass an option `jsonSerializer` to the constructor (i.e. pass something like `['jsonSerializer' => $mySerializer]` as argument 2), which must be an object implementing `\BlueM\Tree\Serializer\TreeJsonSerializerInterface`.
+To control the JSON, you can either pass an option `jsonSerializer` to an `\BlueM\Tree\Options` instance you pass the the `Tree` constructor, which must be an object implementing `\BlueM\Tree\Serializer\TreeJsonSerializerInterface`.
 Or you call method `setJsonSerializer()` on the tree.
 The latter approach can also be used to re-set serialization behavior to the default by calling it without an argument.

 The library comes with two distinct serializers: `\BlueM\Tree\Serializer\FlatTreeJsonSerializer` is the default, which is used if no serializer is set and which results in the “old”, flat JSON output.
 Plus, there is `\BlueM\Tree\Serializer\HierarchicalTreeJsonSerializer`, which creates a hierarchical, depth-first sorted representation of the tree nodes.
 If you need something else, feel free to write your own serializer.

 Handling inconsistent data
 ==========================
 If a problem is detected while building the tree (such as a parent reference to the node itself or in invalid parent ID), an exception (subclass of `InvalidParentException`) is thrown.
-Often this makes sens, but it might not always.
-For those cases, you can pass in a callable as value for key `buildWarningCallback` in the options argument which can be given as argument 2 to `Tree`’s constructor, and which will be called whenever a problem is seen.
+Often this makes sense, but it might not always.
+For those cases, you can pass in a callable by setting `$buildWarningCallback` of a `\BlueM\Tree\Options` instance which can be given as argument 2 to `Tree`’s constructor, and which will be called whenever a problem is seen.
 The signature of the callable is like this:

 ```php
 function yourCallback(MissingNodeInvalidParentException $exception, Tree $tree, Node $node, mixed $parentId) {